ferrantim/openshift-portworx/postgresql.md

 # Deploying HA PostgreSQL on OpenShift using Portworx

 [Portworx](https://portworx.com/) is a cloud native storage platform to run persistent workloads deployed on a variety of orchestration engines, including Kubernetes and Red Hat OpenShift.
 With Portworx, customers can manage the database of their choice on any infrastructure using Red Hat OpenShift.
-It provides a single [Kubernetes storage](https://portworx.com/use-case/kubernetes-storage/) and data management layer for all stateful services,wherever they run and is optimized for low-latency, high-throughput workloads like Cassandra, Kafka, MongoDB, ElasticSearch, and the subject of today’s post, [PostgreSQL](https://postgresql.org).
+It provides a single [Kubernetes storage](https://portworx.com/use-case/kubernetes-storage/) and data management layer for stateful services,wherever they run and is optimized for low-latency, high-throughput workloads like Cassandra, Kafka, MongoDB, ElasticSearch, and the subject of today’s post, [PostgreSQL](https://postgresql.org).

 <img src="images/red-hat-certified-tech-logo.jpg" alt="drawing" width="250"/>

-Portworx is Red Hat certified for Red Hat OpenShift Container Platform, and PX-Enterprise is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/product/8c28ed6afa0d15d7).
+The Portworx PX-Enterprise image is certified to run on Red Hat OpenShift Container Platform, and PX-Enterprise is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/product/8c28ed6afa0d15d7).
 [Learn more about Portworx & OpenShift in our Product Brief](https://portworx.com/wp-content/uploads/2018/04/Portworx_Openshift_ProductBrief.pdf).

 This tutorial is a walk-through of the steps involved in deploying and managing a highly available PostgreSQL cluster on OpenShift.
-To install and configure an OpenShift Origin cluster and install Portworx, refer to the recent guide on [running HA MongoDB on Openshift](https://blog.openshift.com/deploying-ha-mongodb-on-openshift-using-portworx/).
+To install and configure an OKD cluster and install Portworx, refer to the recent guide on [running HA MongoDB on OpenShift](https://blog.openshift.com/deploying-ha-mongodb-on-openshift-using-portworx/).

 In summary, to run HA PostgreSQL on OpenShift you need to:
 * Create an OpenShift cluster running at least three nodes